HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Dataset Description

 \subsection{Statistical Analysis}

 Table \ref{tab:tab1} presents the statistical properties of the \haspers dataset.
-It tabulates the proportion of samples belonging to each of the 11 classes and their corresponding training-validation splits.
-The `Dog' class has the highest number of images (831 samples $\approx 9.96\%$), while on the contrary, the `Cow' class possesses the least number of images (635 samples $\approx 7.61\%$).
-This suggests that overall, hand shadow puppetry of dogs is the most popular---a fact that concurs well with our anecdotal observations while searching for hand shadow puppetry performances.
-The proportions of samples belonging to the `Crab', `Elephant', and `Moose' classes ($8.33\%$, $8.81\%$, and $8.59\%$ respectively) are also slightly low due to a scarcity of performance clips starring hand shadow puppets of these classes.
-As evident in Table \ref{tab:tab1}, the image samples are quite evenly distributed across all 11 classes.
-Each class has $\approx 66.72 \pm 0.36\%$ samples sourced from clips of professional performers and the rest $\approx 33.27 \pm 0.58\%$ samples sourced from amateur clips.
-In totality, we end up with 4,603 samples in the training set and 3,737 samples in the validation set, thereby partitioning \haspers following a 55:45 ratio.
+It tabulates the proportion of samples belonging to each of the 15 classes and their corresponding training-validation splits.
+While searching for hand shadow puppetry performances, we anecdotally observe that certain classes of puppets are more popular than others.
+Irrespective of this fact, we make sure all 15 classes of puppets are equitably represented in our dataset, with each class having 1,000 image samples ($\approx 6.\dot{6}\%$).
+As evident in Table \ref{tab:tab1}, the image samples are evenly distributed across all 15 classes.
+The proportions of professionally sourced samples belonging to the `Llama' and `Snake' classes ($14\%$ and $27.3\%$ respectively) are slightly low due to a scarcity of performance clips starring hand shadow puppets of these classes.
+For cases such as these, we supplement the classes with samples organically created by our novice shadowgraphist cohort.
+Each class has $\approx 47.827 \pm 1.414\%$ samples from clips of professional performers, and the rest $\approx 52.172 \pm 1.414\%$ samples are sourced from amateur clips.
+Of the 15,000 samples, approximately $76.53\%$ feature male hands, while $23.64\%$ represent female hands.
+In tandem, considering the target demographic of ombromanie, around $28.33\%$ of the samples in \haspers consist of children's hands.
+In totality, we end up with 9,000 samples in the training set and 6,000 samples in the validation set, thereby partitioning \haspers by maintaining a 60:40 ratio.